mmamaev/timeboard/doc/source/about.rst

 - If we have 20 business days to complete the project, when will be the deadline?

-- If a person was employed from November 15 do December 22, how many month's salaries the company owes them?
+- If a person was employed from November 15 to December 22, how many month's salaries the company owes them?

 - A 24x7 call center operates in shifts of varying length.
-An operator comes in on every forth shift.
+An operator comes in on every fourth shift.
 How many hours has the operator worked in a specific month?

 Based on pandas timeseries library, :py:mod:`timeboard` gives more flexibility than pandas's built-in business calendars limited to a weekly pattern of days.
 The key features of :py:mod:`timeboard` are: